hazelweakly/hazelweakly.me/src/pages/about.md

 Hazel's writing is read worldwide and she is an internationally sought after keynote speaker who has spoken at some of the most prominent conferences in the world, including UK's State of Open Con, QCon London, and Kubecon EU.
 Her mission is to help teach the world to build self-organising ecosystems that enable people to learn together and work to build a sense of wholeness in their own communities.

-Hazel's vision centres on transforming how humanity approaches knowledge work with a focus on understanding emergent behavior.
+Hazel's vision centres on transforming how humanity approaches knowledge work with a focus on understanding emergent behaviour.
 Systems that enable rapid innovation, maintain stringent compliance standards, and embrace the complexities of humanity, are natural outcomes of that understanding.
 As she guides the industry to push the boundaries of what's possible, she remains determined to continuously make the world better than she finds it.